HISTORY & HERITAGE

 When Vava married her cousin Magnus, she brought with her to Wiurila an international background and cultural influences.
 She also brought money.
 Her mother gave her a large sum, which she quickly invested into decorating Wiurila.
 New paint and wallpaper went up, new ovens were ordered and a balcony commissioned – and she purchased late-Empire style furniture decorated in red silk.
 The interior design was impressive for its time.
 Vava brought colour, life and culture to Wiurila.
 During her era, Wiurila was a truly splendid manor.

-Vava Armfelt left a legacy of grand living and decadence at Wiurila.
+Vava Armfelt left a legacy of grand living and enjoyment at Wiurila.
 Her perspective to “make the best of things” and enjoy life through art, culture and pleasure influences Wiurila to this day.

 CONNECT WITH US